Mighty Mouse in the Great Space Chase: Story

-Upon arriving at the secret lair, Harry and Swifty use a "Build-O-Matic" to build the Domesday Device, and it is finished correctly.
+Upon arriving at the secret lair, Harry and Swifty use a "Build-O-Matic" to build the Doomsday Device, and it is finished correctly.
 He tries to use it to suck up Mighty Mouse and Pearl, but nothing happens because the machine doesn't have one ounce of "hipporanium", the most unstable element in the galaxy.
 Since Mighty Mouse is the only one knowing where it is at, Harry has to abandon using his "Starkers" (white sharks with eyes that pop up) to eat the duo, and Pearl (who was writing a will) falls down to the ground with Mighty Mouse.
-Having been put to sleep by a "Venuzian Sluge Wort", Mighty Mouse awakens upon hitting the ground.
+Having been put to sleep by a "Venusian Sludge Wart", Mighty Mouse awakens upon hitting the ground.
 Harry then employs his friend Matta Furri, the greatest spy in the universe, to lure Mighty Mouse into a trap by getting romantic with him.
 He then lets her know the location of the last ounce of hipporanium left, and Harry overhears this on the intercom.
 Pearl rescues Mighty Mouse (even shouting his signature line of "Here I come to save the day!") from Matta Furri, but the log she was using to charge through the door avoids Matta (who ducks) and instead hits Mighty Mouse, leading him to think Matta's kiss knocked him out, which he accidentally admits whilst Pearl is interrogating Matta.

 The cat crew flies to the location of Star Coordinates 66Z-1776 Omega, and it ends up being a toy store, Toys We Is.
-The toymaker and shop owner is in the process of stocking Santa Claus's Christmas presents for him, even demonstrating a jack-in-the-box, but Harry throws him out of the store and forces the toymaker to abide by his demands.
+The toymaker and shop owner is in the process of stocking Santa Claus's Christmas presents for him, even demonstrating a Fat Albert jack-in-the-box, but Harry throws him out of the store and forces the toymaker to abide by his demands.
 Infuriated, Santa plans to inform the Tooth Fairy of what just happened.

 Mighty Mouse allows Pearl to know the location, but she doesn't want to believe him at first.
-The last ounce of hipporanium is included as a sample in Mr. Whiz Bang's Super Deluxe Chemistry Set, which the toymaker under pressure gives Harry.
-Harry also steals some ant farms to unleash on Pearl's ship, because the ants are Martian metal-eating ants.
+The last ounce of hipporanium is included as a sample in Mr. Whizzbang's Super Deluxe Chemistry Set (called "Dr. Whizzbang's Fizz Fizz Chemistry Set" on the box), which the toymaker under pressure gives Harry.
+Harry also steals some ant farms to unleash on Pearl's ship, because the ants are martian metal-eating ants.
 Upon releasing the ants, they start to eat at Pearl's ship, getting as far one last bit of the roof, forcing the whole crew to stand on it.
 Mighty Mouse saves them by creating a picnic, which the ants can't resist, and Pearl reveals that since they always carry a spare, she rebuilds the ship by stomping on a buzzer.
 It regenerates and the crew falls back in.